galaxyproject/training-material/topics/proteomics/tutorials/proteome_annotation/tutorial.md

 # Introduction
 {:.no_toc}

 [ProteoRE Galaxy instance](http://www.proteore.org) provides necessary tools to execute a whole annotation pipeline of a protein list identified by LC-MS/MS experiments.
-This activity introduces these tools and guides you through a simple pipeline using some example datasets based on the following study: [Proteomic characterization of human exhaled breath condensate] {% cite Lacombe2018 %}.
+This activity introduces these tools and guides you through a simple pipeline using some example datasets based on the study entitled "Proteomic characterization of human exhaled breath condensate" {% cite Lacombe2018 %}.
 The goal of this study was to identify proteins secreted in the respiratory tract (lung, bronchi).
 Samples were obtained non-invasively by condensation of exhaled air that contains submicron droplets of airway lining fluid.
 Two pooled samples of EBC, each obtained from 10 healthy donors, were processed.
 Two 'technical' control samples were processed in parallel to the pooled samples to correct for exogenous protein contamination.
 A total of 229 unique proteins were identified in EBC among which 153 proteins were detected in both EBC pooled samples.
 A detailed bioinformatics analysis of these 153 proteins showed that most of the proteins identified corresponded to proteins secreted in the respiratory tract (lung, bronchi).